ISSN 0797-3691 online version

 Authors should consider the following aspects:

-- The paper should be classified as an “anonymous version” when uploaded to the platform and should not contain author information in the file name.
+• The file should be named with the word “Anonymous” followed by the title of the article.
+It should not contain author information in the file name.

-- The anonymous file will not contain the names of the authors or their institutional affiliations, nor footnotes or funding information that reveals the institution to which it belongs.
+• The anonymous manuscript will not contain the names or surnames of the authors or their institutional affiliations, nor notes or information on funding or projects that reveal the institution to which they belong.

-- In those passages where institutions or specific geographic coordinates are mentioned, the text will be replaced by crosses or, if necessary for comprehension, by a description of the deleted item, in straight brackets.
+• In those passages where institutions or specific geographic coordinates are mentioned, the text will be replaced by crosses or, if necessary for comprehension, by a description of the deleted element, in straight brackets.
 Examples:

-- Citations to previous work by any of the authors of the manuscript should be replaced by the word “Author”.
-In the list of references, entries only identified with the word “Author” and the year in parentheses will be placed at the beginning, all the other data must be deleted.
+• Citations to previous work by any of the authors of the manuscript should be replaced by the word “Author”.
+In the list of references, entries identified only with the word “Author” and the year in parentheses should be placed at the beginning, all other elements of the reference should be deleted.

-- Authors should check in the word processor that there is no metadata left in the file that identifies any user by first or last name.
-In Word for Windows, this information can be checked and removed in the “Information > Inspect Document” menu.
-In Word for MacOS, this can be done under “Protect document > Remove personal information when saving”.
+• Authors should check in the word processor that there is no metadata in the file that identifies any user by first or last name.
+In Word for Windows, this information can be checked and removed in the menu “Information > Inspect document > Remove personal information”.
+In Word for MacOs, this can be done under “Protect document > Remove personal information on save”.

 Research articles